If we ask to imagine a picture of a programmer then what would be your answer? Close your eyes for 30 seconds and think about it…What’s your answer?

 What if we say that your imagination or your opinion is holding a lot of myths about programming?
 We are not joking and there are a lot of misconceptions people (especially beginners) have about programming and programmers.
 Let’s break some common myths and see the real fact about those misconceptions.

-1. I have to be good in Mathematics to Learn Programming
+1. I Have to be Good at Mathematics to Learn Programming

-You should have problem-solving, analytical and logical thinking ability to learn programming and it has nothing to do with solving complex mathematical problems.
+You should have problem-solving, analytical, and logical thinking ability to learn to program and it has nothing to do with solving complex mathematical problems.
 Being good in maths can be a plus point but you can not judge someone’s skill in programming based on their mathematical skill.
 To solve your mathematical problem in programming there are tons of libraries and plugins available which you can directly use in your code.
-There are some areas in programming like AutoCAD, financial analyst, video games, creating an algorithm or dealing with PoV (point-of-view) angles, collision detection or some projects (that require to be good in physics and computer graphics) then you are expected to be good in mathematics.
+There are some areas in programming like AutoCAD, financial analyst, video games, creating an algorithm or dealing with PoV (point-of-view) angles, collision detection, or some projects (that require to be good at physics and computer graphics) then you are expected to be good at mathematics.

 2. Only Genius People can Code (IQ higher than 160…seriously??)

-A lot of aspiring programmers don’t enter in computer programming because they think that those complex code which is written on a computer screen can be only handled by some genius person.
-People imagine a picture of programmers wearing a pair of glasses having IQ higher than 160 and doing some weird stuff on their computer system.
+A lot of aspiring programmers don’t enter in computer programming because they think that those complex code that is written on a computer screen can be only handled by some genius person.
+People imagine a picture of programmers wearing a pair of glasses having an IQ higher than 160 and doing some weird stuff on their computer system.
 The truth is their brains or mental capacity is not different than other people living on this earth.
-You don’t have to be genius to code, all you need is patience, determination, and interest towards coding.
+You don’t have to be a genius to code, all you need is patience, determination, and interest in coding.